Dark Empire: Dark Empire

 Six years after the events of Return of the Jedi, the Millennium Falcon leads a Rebel task force to Coruscant.
 Han Solo, Leia Organa, Chewbacca, and C-3PO are heading to the planet to rescue Luke Skywalker, R2-D2 and Lando Calrissian, who have spent the past several days holding out against Imperial attacks after an earlier raid using the captured Star Destroyer Liberator goes awry and the warship crashes.
 The Rebels successfully rescue the survivors, but a massive energy storm appears.
 Luke sees the storm as a large disturbance in the Force, and asks everybody to leave him behind; he lets himself be devoured by the storm.

 The taskforce returns to the Rebel fleet in the Da Soocha system.
 Rebel commanders discuss the appearance of the Imperials coming out of the Deep Core and discover that Admiral Ackbar's homeworld of Mon Calamari is now under attack by a fleet of Imperial war machines.
 Called the World Devastators, the machines are designed to convert everything in their path into raw materials for building more war machines on the spot.
 Lando leads another taskforce with a second captured Star Destroyer leading the charge to aid in Mon Calamari's defense.

 Meanwhile, Luke awakes from the light of the Force storm and finds out he is aboard an old Imperial prison ship heading to Byss.
 The ship docks and Luke is closely escorted to a chamber, where he is stunned to see Emperor Palpatine alive.
 The Emperor explains that he has revived himself in a clone body and makes Luke doubt any attempt to kill him knowing he will quickly manifest in another clone.
-Sensing the futility and seeing the horror of what is happening on Mon Calamari, Luke humbly surrenders to becoming the Emperor's new apprentice.
+Sensing the futility and seeing the horror of what is happening on Mon Calamari, Luke humbly surrenders to becoming the Emperor's new apprentice, intending to destroy the Empire from within.